matsim-org/evacuation-web-app/README.md

 This is sufficient for running small and medium size szenarios (e.g. a town or a smaller district of a city).
 If you intend to run large scenarios you have to adapt the `-Xmx` option accordingly.
 After the backend is up and running open the web browser of your choice and enter http://localhost:8080.
-This will show you the frontend with more instructions on how to define the scenario and run the simulation.

 #Running test cases
 Test cases relay on a local overpass server listening on port 9090.
 If you have docker you can start it by invoking